How to Copyright Your Work: Four Essential StepsStartup Law ResourcesIntellectual Property

 Support for copyright protection

 If you decide that you need help copyrighting your company’s works, you should post your legal need on UpCounsel's marketplace.
 UpCounsel screens out 95 percent of lawyers to provide only the best lawyers from top law schools, such as Harvard and Yale.
-UpCounsel lawyers have an average of 14 years of practice experience, and have provided legal services to many large companies, including Stripe, Twilio and Google.
+UpCounsel lawyers have an average of 14 years of practice experience, and have provided legal services to many large companies, including Menlo Ventures, Airbnb and Google.